In-Home Supportive Services

 The County establishes the number of hours by interviewing the proposed CareReceiver/”Employer” about their personal needs.
 The County’s Eligibility Worker reviews relevant medical documentation, asks questions, and completes forms with checklists.
 Based on the responses provided by the proposed Care Receiver, the checklist documents the number of hours per week that services are needed.
-Sometimes the Receiver’s time estimates are inaccurate, so be prepared to be as specific as possible about what tasks are needed and how long such tasks take, and why.
+Be prepared to be specific about what tasks and how long and explain why.